BetterThanTomorrow/calva-docs/docs/debugger.md

 ### Loading the File and "Eval On Save"

 When you load a file, any breakpoints that were previously set in functions will be unset.
 If you have the "Eval On Save" setting enabled, your file is also loaded with each save, therefore saving the file will remove breakpoints previously set.
-This loading for "Eval On Save" may be removed in the future so that only evaluation occurs and not loading.

 ## Troubleshooting

 ### My breakpoint isn't being hit

-It's likely that your breakpoint is in a place that cider-nrepl does not see as an apporpriate place to break execution.
+It's likely that your breakpoint is in a place that cider-nrepl does not see as an appropriate place to break execution.
 For example, if you put a breakpoint before a literal number, it will not be hit, because there's no need to show the value of a literal.

 ```clojure
 (defn simple [x]